ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 float_of_int i +. f
 ```

-`float_of_int` is a function which takes an `int` and returns a `float`.
+The `float_of_int` function takes an `int` and returns a `float`.

 You might think that these explicit casts are ugly, time-consuming even, but
 there are several arguments in their favour.
 Firstly, OCaml needs this explicit
-casting to be able to do type inference (see below), and type inference is a
+casting to be able to work out types automatically, which is a wonderful
-wonderful time-saving feature.
-Secondly, if you've spent time debugging C
+time-saving feature.
+Secondly, if you've spent time debugging C programs you'll
-programs you'll know that (a) implicit casts cause errors which are hard to
+know that (a) implicit casts cause errors which are hard to find, and (b) much
-find, and (b) much of the time you're sitting there trying to work out where
+of the time you're sitting there trying to work out where the implicit casts
-the implicit casts happen.
+happen.
 Making the casts explicit helps you in debugging.
-Thirdly, some casts (particularly int <-> float) are actually very expensive
+Thirdly, some casts
-operations.
+are actually expensive operations.
 We do ourselves no favours by hiding them.

 ## Recursive functions

+A recursive function is one which uses itself in its own definition.
+An OCaml
-An OCaml function isn't recursive unless you explicitly say so by using `let
+function isn't recursive unless you explicitly say so by using `let rec`
-rec` instead of just `let`.
+instead of just `let`.
 Here's an example of a recursive function:

 ```ocamltop
 let rec range a b =